jnsage/Bricks_and_Pieces/README.md

 ```
 source venv/bin/activate
 ```
-5) Use pip to install system requirements:
+5) Use pip to install system requirements, this may take a few minutes:
 ```
 pip install -r requirements.txt
 ```